JordanCWard/IBC/README.md

 ### <p align="center"> Insights Deep-Dive </p>

-This analysis focuses on providing insights and recommendations in the following key areas:
+This analysis was focused on providing insights and recommendations in the following key areas:

 - [Revenue](#revenue)
 - [Profit](#profit)